Create REST endpoint plugin

 The command creates a REST endpoint only for the workspace specified ("foo").

-already exists, the plugin will automatically increment the version number (to foo_v2.yaml
+If foo_v1.yaml already exists, the plugin will automatically increment the version number (to foo_v2.yaml, foo_v3.yaml, and so on).

 It also checks the light module folder for content types and apps with such a workspace and creates reference resolvers for the properties it finds.